lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

   - 3 dedicated AD security groups are created and the required role assignments are done
     - `<HostPoolName> - MSIX Hosts` (`Storage File Data SMB Share Contributor` role assignment on the Azure File Share).
 This AD group will contain the Session Hosts that will have a MSIX App Attach.
     - `<HostPoolName> - MSIX Share Admins` (`Storage File Data SMB Share Elevated Contributor` role assignment on the Azure File Share)
     - `<HostPoolName> - MSIX Users` (`Storage File Data SMB Share Contributor` role assignment on the Azure File Share).
-This AD group will contain the end users that will have a MSIX App Attach.
+This AD group will contain the end users that will have use MSIX App Attach.
   - A GPO is also created (name : `<HostPoolName> - MSIX Settings`) with some settings for:
     - [Turning off automatic updates for MSIX app attach applications](https://learn.microsoft.com/en-us/azure/virtual-desktop/app-attach-azure-portal#turn-off-automatic-updates-for-msix-app-attach-applications)
     - [Setting antivirus exclusions](https://learn.microsoft.com/en-us/fslogix/overview-prerequisites#configure-antivirus-file-and-folder-exclusions)